RyanRutkin/favicon.js/README.md

+# Shoutout to the developer

+This is a fork of the original [favicon.js](https://github.com/johnsorrentino/favicon.js) library published by John Sorrentino.
+John didn't create an npm package for this, so I forked it and created an NPM package.

+## Updates

+I've converted this code to Typescript from the original Javascript.
+Though this library will not work in Node.js, I provided compilation through CJS as well as ESM.

 # Favicon.js

 Favicon.js is a lightweight library that allows you to create ICO and PNG formatted favicons from a canvas element.